Frost Mage PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 - Cast

-Polymorph on the enemy healer (if you are focusing the enemy healer, Polymorph a DPS that can heal/peel for the healer).
+Polymorph on the enemy healer (if you are focusing on the enemy healer, Polymorph a DPS that can heal/peel for the healer).

 Burst Damage

-When you have the enemy healer in crowd control and you are trying to kill an enemy, you should use your burst damage.
+When you have the enemy healer in crowd control, and you are trying to kill an enemy, you should use your burst damage.

 - Use